BioJulia/GenomicAnnotations.jl/README.md

 ## Usage
-GenBank and GFF3 files are read with `readgbk(input)` and `readgff(input)`, which return vectors of `Chromosome`s. `input` can be an `IOStream` or a file path.
-GZipped data can be read by setting the keyword `gunzip` to true, which is done automatically if a filename ending in ".gz" is passed as `input`.
+GenBank and GFF3 files are read with `readgbk(input)` and `readgff(input)`, which return vectors of `Record`s. `input` can be an `IOStream` or a file path.
+GZipped data  is unzipped automatically if a filename ending in ".gz" is passed as `input`.
 If we're only interested in the first chromosome in `example.gbk` we only need to store the first element.
 ```julia
 chr = readgbk("test/example.gbk")[1]
 ```

-`Chromosome`s have five fields, `name`, `header`, `genes`, `genedata`, and `sequence`.
+`Record`s have five fields, `name`, `header`, `genes`, `genedata`, and `sequence`.
 The `name` is read from the `header`, which is stored as a string.
 The annotation data is stored in `genedata`, but generally you should use `genes` to access that data.
 For example, it can be used to iterate over annotations, and to modify them.
 ```julia
 for gene in chr.genes
     gene.locus_tag = "$(chr.name)_$(gene.locus_tag)"